spacelift-io/terraform-provider-spacelift/README.md

 In addition to all arguments above, the following attributes are exported:

 - `id` - The ID of the attachment;

+#### Importing

+Spacelift policy attachment can be imported using a combination of two slugs one for the policy (see the GraphQL API or the policy URL in the web GUI) and one for the stack or module (see the GraphQL API or stack/module URL in the web GUI).
+The exact format is `$policyId/$stackOrModuleId`.

 [^ Back to all resources](#resources)